Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 What to Do About Ford Escape Transmission Problems

-Most owners have reported issues when their car randomly stops in the middle of a trip or is unable to shift out of a certain gear.
+Most owners have reported issues when their car randomly stops in the middle of a trip or cannot shift out of a specific gear.
 If this happens to you, you need to know what to do.
 There are also some things to tell your mechanic.

 If this doesn’t work, you should still pull over and call a tow truck to come and get you.